rosscreighton/bank-app/README.md

 ## A Banking App
-Hello there.
+Howdy.
 Thanks for taking a few minutes to read through my code.
 This is a simple banking application built with React, Redux, & Semantic UI.

 ### Overview
 - Used `stardust`, the offical Semantic-UI-React integration, in order to simplify component development and avoid bringing in jQuery as a dependency.